 You must accept the fact that you are not the smartest person in the room.
 Just like you have your strengths, your employees will know certain areas better than you do.

-Sometimes, a new hire might suggest a brilliant idea which you never thought of.
+Sometimes, a new hire might suggest a brilliant idea that you never thought of.
 As a leader, if you do not have the humility to accept better insights and smarter people, you will fail sooner or later.

 You are not in your current role because you were the smartest among the lot.
 Your job is to guide the team towards the right goal.

 “Outstanding leaders go out of their way to boost the self-esteem of their personnel.
 If people believe in themselves, they accomplish amazing things.” – Sam Walton